Peter Strzok, Notorious Ex-G-Man, Explains Himself And Takes Aim At Trump

 Manafort was sentenced to prison in connection with other crimes, albeit with questions unanswered about his intentions and full awareness.
 Officials conducted surveillance on Page for a time but never charged him — a subplot that Trump and critics have hammered into an attack on the whole Russian investigation.

-In the case of Flynn, subsequent revelations have confirmed that by the time he'd entered government as national security adviser in the new Trump administration, Strzok and his compatriots were almost ready to close the file on him, too.
+In the case of Flynn, subsequent revelations have confirmed that by the time he had entered government as national security adviser in the new Trump administration, Strzok and his compatriots were almost ready to close the file on him, too.

 Then Flynn lied about his conversations with Russia's then-ambassador to the U.S. and reawakened fears about his vulnerability to compromise, which set Flynn off on the legal odyssey that continues to this day.

-But Compromised is Strzok's story, and not only does he not reveal everything, he also must try to deal with all these Byzantine twists and turns involving what he knew then, what we now know, what we don't know, and what he thinks it means.
+But Compromised is Strzok's story, and not only does he not reveal everything, but he also must try to deal with all these Byzantine twists and turns involving what he knew then, what we now know, what we don't know, and what he thinks it means.

-Aficionados will welcome the insights he is able to provide about key moments in the story but newcomers may struggle to keep their heads above water.
+Aficionados will welcome the insights he is able to provide about key moments in the story, but newcomers may struggle to keep their heads above water.

 For those with a solid background in the Clinton email and Russia imbroglios, Strzok's account obviously is essential.
 He describes how he perceived very quickly, for example, that the nature of any alleged criminal transgressions in Clinton's email case made it very unlikely that the Justice Department would prosecute her.

-No matter who is involved, the law is too difficult to apply in all but the clearest-cut matters and officials believe their energies are better applied chasing bigger game, he says.
+No matter who is involved, the law is too difficult to apply in all but the clearest-cut matters, and officials believe their energies are better applied chasing bigger game, he says.

 "Historically, trying to get DOJ to prosecute mishandling of confidential-level information was like trying to persuade a fraternity house that spiked seltzer is a real drink," Strzok writes.